TAMI KLIMPEL

 -

-The work isn’t done, and this will be an important issue to focus on in my next term.
+The work isn’t done, and this will be an important issue to focus on in my next term: Addressing long-term water quality solutions for the benefit of all of us.

 -